 This course presents an in-depth study of the principles of human resource management.
-The course presents both the theoretical and practical aspects of the broad human resource functions which managers must understand in order to develop an effective and productive workforce.
-Computer simulations and exercises are used to introduce students to the practical aspects of human resource management.
+This course presents both the theoretical and practical aspects of the broad human resource functions which managers must understand in order to develop an effective and productive workforce.

 Upon successful completion of this course, students should be able to:

 Explain the increasingly important role of human resource management in today’s modern organization.

 Identify the explain the provisions of the major laws and regulations that influence human resource management.

 Explain Equal Employment Opportunity and Affirmative Action programs.

 Describe the interaction between business planning and human resource planning.

 Define the corporate culture and describe the factors that interact to affect corporate culture.